The Lyceum: Alexandria's History Museum

 Eventually, the building itself became known as The Lyceum and, since that time, it has been a Civil War hospital, a private home, an office building and the nation's first Bicentennial Center.
 In 1985, The Lyceum became Alexandria's History Museum, providing exhibitions, school programs, lectures and concerts, volunteer opportunities and space for rental functions for the community.
 The Lyceum Museum Shop carries a wide variety of maps, books, note cards and special items related to Alexandria's history.
 The present-day Lyceum Company serves the museum as a membership and fund-raising organization.

 Join us Wednesday, December 3, 2014 at 7:30 p.m. for this special holiday lecture!
 In the early 20th century, Christmas postcards were one of the most popular tokens of holiday greetings in America.
 Today we are given a window into how images of Santa, mistletoe, and snowy landscapes were used to address everything from shifting gender roles to the growth of cities to concerns over immigration.
 Author and Smithsonian historian Daniel Gifford gives us a cultural historian’s tour through the beautiful, amusing, and often unexpected world of Christmas postcards.
-Tickets are $5 per person, and will be available for purchase shortly.
+Tickets are $5 per person, and are available for purchase in the online shop.
 For more information call The Lyceum at 703-746-4994.

 On Sunday, December 14, join the Colonial Handbell Ringers as they present their festive holiday musical show!
 Get into the holiday spirit as you listen – and sing along – with their performance of holiday classics using a long set of Whitechapel bells.
 One-hour shows at 2 p.m. and 4 p.m.
 Free, but reservations are required.